Vaccines cause autism!

 - Risk is the incidence rate multiplied by the mortality rate.

-- In the case of my children, their being homeschooled, their strong genetics, their living near high-immigration areas, and their being exposed to international airports at least once a year affect their risks, positively and negatively.
+- In the case of my children, their being homeschooled, their strong genetics (both of their parents have strong immune systems), their living near high-immigration areas, and their being exposed to international airports at least once a year affect their risks, positively and negatively.

 - Likewise, pro-vaxxers have a tendency to use global mortality and incidence rates (which would include third-world countries with a lower quality of life) in an effort to exaggerate the threat of a disease.